-- The SCAG region has witnessed sustained increases for all the major international gateway facilities including the Ports of Los Angeles and Long Beach, Los Angeles International Airport and Ontario International Airport, Calexico and Calexico East border crossings, and Class I railroad traffic that provides substantial connections from the Los Angeles Basin to markets throughout the entire U.S. These increases have translated across the region's interstate/highway and local arterial roadway networks. - The supply chain continues to prove its resiliency in how it manages these challenges.
-However, longer term implications remain, such as more e-commerce online ordering, and shifting uses of current retail spaces throughout the region will have further impacts on the development of facilities and the flow of goods.
-Considerations of industrial, commercial, and retail square footage shifts will be highly important to analyze, especially as industrial uses add more capacity for fulfillment, sortation, and local delivery facilities to meet increasing online order demand.
-Other issues will continue to consider the dynamics between off-shoring, near-shoring, and re-shoring, which will also impact manufacturing and distribution systems.
-As these shifts occur holistically over time, each freight mode will be impacted differently, as will the infrastructure that they rely upon. - SCAG is working closely with many key public and private goods movement stakeholders through ongoing programs, projects, and studies underway to continue to maintain a thorough understanding of the key challenges and issues, while also working towards strategies and policies to be considered in Connect SoCal 2024. - Housing Production: While new unit construction dropped in 2020, new housing in 2021 and the first half of 2022 exceeded the post-recession period. - Early in the pandemic, many voiced concerns about the long-term impacts that the pandemic and economic downturn could have on housing production, both due to labor and material shortages as well as reduced local government budgets and related impacts to the permitting, review, and approval process.
+- over time, each freight mode will be impacted differently, as will the infrastructure that they rely upon. - SCAG is working closely with many key public and private goods movement stakeholders through ongoing programs, projects, and studies underway to continue to maintain a thorough understanding of the key challenges and issues, while also working towards strategies and policies to be considered in Connect SoCal 2024. - Housing Production: While new unit construction dropped in 2020, new housing in 2021 and the first half of 2022 exceeded the post-recession period.

+Early in the pandemic, many voiced concerns about the long-term impacts that the pandemic and economic downturn could have on housing production, both due to labor and material shortages as well as reduced local government budgets and related impacts to the permitting, review, and approval process.
 Many local jurisdictions successfully transitioned to online systems for document submittals, payments and inspections that will likely remain in place beyond the current pandemic.
 While new unit construction dropped in 2020 compared to prior levels, despite continued challenges the estimated total for 2021 exceeds the heavily multifamily post-recession 2015-2019 period and is roughly consistent with construction since 2000-a period which included several "boom" years characterized by rapid greenfield development in the Inland Empire (see Figure 1).
-Newer types of small unit types such as ADUs and split lot homes, enabled by recent state legislation, have increased dramatically in recent years-an increase which is both likely to continue and is consistent with the long-range demographic expectation of smaller household sizes (see Figure 2). - Growth forecasts show a much slower population growth outlook than prior plans and reflect the fact the region lost population in 2020 and is not expected to grow appreciably in 2021.
+Newer types of small unit types such as ADUs and split lot homes, enabled by recent state legislation, have increased dramatically in recent years-an increase which is both likely to continue and is consistent with the long-range demographic expectation of smaller household sizes (see

+- o Figure 2). - Growth forecasts show a much slower population growth outlook than prior plans and reflect the fact the region lost population in 2020 and is not expected to grow appreciably in 2022.
 That housing production continues and appears to be on an upward trajectory despite lower population growth is a promising trend.